uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 **Discoverability** depends on equipment and software.
 RFID requires specialist readers, capable of scanning multiple tags without line of sight.
 Optical scanners can read various barcodes, but their software must interpret the data correctly.
 The more standardized the identifiers and encoding, the more interoperable and discoverable they are, leading industries to favor established systems.

 Modern smartphones can read most optical barcodes and NFC tags via apps, enabling decentralized identifiers (DIDs) and alternative schemes.
 However, **QR Codes with URLs** are the most discoverable, as native camera apps can instantly open links.
 Yet, URL-based identifiers pose risks like "link rot" and incompatibility with offline systems.
-[ISO/IEC 18975](https://www.iso.org/standard/83389.html) addresses this by embedding structured identifiers within URLs, balancing broad accessibility with specialist data use.
+[ISO/IEC 18975](https://www.iso.org/standard/83389.html) addresses this by embedding structured identifiers within *structured path* URLs, balancing broad accessibility with specialist data use.

 In **Automatic Identification and Data Capture (AIDC)**, the **ISO/IEC 15459** series establishes a registry for short codes in data carriers.
 Organizations issuing barcode and RFID identifiers receive a unique **Issuing Agency Code** to prevent conflicts.  **ISO/IEC 15418** defines **Data Identifiers (DIs)** and **Application Identifiers (AIs)**, which qualify identifiers, ensuring globally unique encoding in optical and RFID data carriers.